London Street Commune

 London Street Commune was a hippy movement formed during the 1960s.
 It aimed to highlight concerns about rising levels of homelessness and to house the hundreds of hippies sleeping in parks and derelict buildings in central London.

-The commune famously squatted a mansion at 144 Piccadilly on Hyde Park Corner, which became a media sensation.
+The commune famously squatted a mansion at 144 Piccadilly on Hyde Park Corner in September 1969, which became a media sensation dubbed "Hippydilly".
 The group was quickly evicted in a high-profile Metropolitan Police operation and other squatting attempts were also rebuffed.

-One of the leaders of the commune who often spoke to the media was known as 'Dr. John.'
-He was actually Phil Cohen, who later became an urban ethnographer and emeritus professor at the University of East London.
+One of the leaders of the commune who often spoke to the media was known as 'Dr. John' He was actually Phil Cohen, who later became an urban ethnographer and emeritus professor at the University of East London.

+Origins of the group

+In 1967 roughly 20 Hippies had begun squatting around the area of Piccadilly Circus in London.
+At some point Phil Cohen, operating under the alias "Dr. John", became involved with these squatters and began to organise them into a more politicised force.
+Under John's influence, the squatters occupied several squats, including one inside a Church opposite the Oasis public baths on Endell Street.

+During an interview Birmingham Daily Post in the time period, Dr John described the background and goals of the group as follows:

+Less visible members were far less ideological and simply sought the creation of a homeless shelter around Piccadilly.